Find out why the Trump blimp is not flying for the President's state visit to...

 Updated: 11:47 am September 16, 2025

-The infamous Trump baby blimp will not make an appearance during President Donald Trump’s state visit to the UK, which begins on Tuesday, September 16, 2023.
-This visit marks Trump’s third state visit since he first came to the UK in July 2018.
+The infamous Trump baby blimp will NOT be flying over London during Donald Trump’s upcoming UK state visit starting Tuesday, September 16, 2023.
+This marks Trump’s third state visit since his first trip in July 2018.

-The giant orange balloon, created by Leo Murray and co-designed by artist Matt Bonner, first flew Overover Parliament Square in protest of Trump’s initial visit.
-It was also flown during Trump’s second state visit in June 2019.
+The giant orange balloon, created by Leo Murray and artist Matt Bonner, first soared over Parliament Square in 2018 as a cheeky protest against Trump.
+It made a splash again during his second visit in June 2019, becoming a symbol of public mockery.

-Despite public speculation about its return, the creators have confirmed that the blimp will not be flown this Weekweek.
-Murray stated that the political climate has changed significantly since 2019, saying, “Back in 2019, Donald Trump was a figure of fun for the england/Waleswales/british/”>British public.”
-He expressed concern that today’s situation is “not really a laughing matter anymore.
+Despite rumours, the creators confirmed the blimp won’t appear this time.
+Murray explained the political mood has shifted.
+“Back in 2019, Donald Trump was a figure of fun for the British public,” he said.
+“But now, it’s not really a laughing matter anymore.”

 SIGN UP NOW FOR YOUR FREE DAILY BREAKING NEWS AND PICTURES NEWSLETTER